 U.S. officials said a decision on Washington's response could come later this week.
 Members of the main opposition Syrian National Coalition told Western news agencies that Western envoys briefed them on plans to strike the Assad government "within days."

 Turkish Foreign Minister Ahmet Davutoglu denounced the Syrian government's alleged chemical weapon attacks near Damascus as a "crime against humanity" and said it must "not go unanswered."

 Arab League diplomats concluded a meeting in Cairo by blaming the Syrian government for the August 21 killings and calling for the perpetrators to face justice.

 But Italian Foreign Minister Emma Bonino said her nation, a close ally of Washington, will not take part in any military action against Syria without a U.N.
 Security Council mandate.
 The Italian military's resources have been under strain from its longtime deployment of troops in Afghanistan.

-In another development, Moscow's Interfax news agency said a Russian government cargo plane landed in the Syrian port of Latakia on Tuesday with 20 tons of humanitarian aid for Syria's war-weary people.
-It said the plane also will evacuate 180 people, more than 100 of them Russians, from the country.
+In another development, Russian news agency Interfax said a Russian government cargo plane landed in the Syrian port of Latakia on Tuesday, delivering 20 tons of humanitarian aid for Syria's war-weary people.
+It said the plane also will evacuate 180 people, more than 100 of them Russian, from the country.

 Moscow, a key ally of the Assad government, also has warned against Western intervention in Syria.
 In a Twitter message posted on Tuesday, Russian Deputy Prime Minister Dmitry Rogozin accused Western powers of behaving in the Islamic world "like a monkey with a grenade."